gr8willi35/DSI_CS3/README.md

 I used precision and recall from my confusion matricies to evaluate the effectiveness of my model.

+I also did a count vectorizer to see what words were most popular in the various outcomes.
+The purpose of this was to see if the stopwords list could be improved with these lists.

 get corpus:
   *separate book summaries out into seperate documents *Lowercase the text